strandriamanalina/tidying/README.md

 4) Appropriately labels the data set with descriptive variable names :
 - In order to label the dataset more appropriately, some transformation are necessary :
    * First, the tidyr::pivot_longer() function is used to make the column names (that contain the feature name) parts into rows.
 This works by separating the column name into 3 as they are separated by "-".
+   This introduces NAs in the axis column because some features do not have any XYZ axis.
+This is the choice made in tidying the data.
    * In addition, the tidyr::separate() function is used to have a cleaner name: by removing the parentheses and line number.
-   * Lastly, the character columns are are transformed into factors with the purrr::modify_if() function.
+   * Lastly, the character columns are transformed into factors with the purrr::modify_if() function.

 ** The output is a long tibble with 6 named column and 679 734 rows with descriptive variable names. **